Schema Markup for Beginners: Add Structured Data

 Does schema markup directly improve Google rankings?

-Which schema markup format should I use โ JSON-LD, Microdata, or RDFa?
+Which schema format should I use β JSON-LD, Microdata, or RDFa?

 How long does it take for rich results to appear after adding schema?

-Typically 2-4 weeks after Google re-crawls the page with the new schema.
-You can speed this up by requesting re-indexing in Google Search Console.
-Note that having valid schema doesn't guarantee rich results โ Google decides which pages qualify based on content quality and user intent.
+Typically 2β4 weeks, once Google re-crawls the page with the new markup.
+You can speed it up by requesting re-indexing in Google Search Console.
+Keep in mind that valid schema makes you eligible for rich results β Google still decides which qualifying pages actually get them based on quality and intent.

 Can too much schema markup hurt my site?